-Quick tip: Put a small amount of motor oil on the spinning shaft so it will turn faster with the wind.
+A quick tip: Put a small amount of motor oil on the spinning shaft so it will turn faster with the wind.
 It will also make it super quiet.

 The hitch safe is a great item for those that like to keep their keys and money in an external location on their car or truck.
-These are perfect for surfers, kiteboarders or anyone not wanting to carry their keys while being outdoors.
+These are perfect for surfers, kiteboarders, or anyone not wanting to carry their keys while being outdoors.

-We did a review on the Hitch safe a while back and I must say its still working well after many years.
+We did a review on the Hitch safe a while back and I must say it’s still working well after many years.
 We keep it in the truck and usually only install it while needing a secure location.
 Otherwise, the tow ball hitch is usually connected or a novelty hitch cover.

 Claymore Hitch Cover

 Ok now, this one is a little bit risky.
 But I love how something so simple can give out such a big message.
-If any car starts to tailgate me and reads that the “Front towards enemy” wording I’m sure they will back right off.
+If any car starts to tailgate me and reads the “Front towards enemy” wording I’m sure they will back right off.

 WeatherTech 81BS1 Macneil Automotive Bump Step